Frequently Asked Questions

 Summary of the OMLA License

 Who pays: The party operating or selling access to the OMLA-licensed model.
-(End users generally do not pay separately if the service already pays OMLA royalties.)
+End users do not pay separately if the service already pays OMLA royalties.

 General